 Step 6: Break into checkpointed sub-tasks with fresh contexts

-- Re-run the same task and check the transcript: scoped reads only, no cross-package wandering.
+- Re-run the same task and read the transcript: scoped reads only, no cross-package wandering.

-- Re-prompt mid-task with “what step are you on” and “quote AGENTS.md rule for this” — both should come back precise, not paraphrased.
+- Re-prompt mid-task with “what step are you on?” and “quote the rule for this from AGENTS.md” — both should come back precise, not paraphrased.
+If the rule comes back verbatim, it is genuinely in context.

 Long-term prevention